-Excellent communication skills, both written and oral (and the ability to explain complex policy principles);
+Excellent communication skills–both written and oral–, research and analytical skills, and the ability to explain complex policy principles;

 Basic knowledge of state and local government politics, including the legislative process;

-Basic knowledge of voting rights issues and quick learner to expand the knowledge base on the issue;
+Quick learner to expand knowledge base on the issue;

 Strong organizational and time management skills, and attention to detail;